prakaa/isp-trace-parser/README.md

 ### Dataframe trace parsing

 isp-trace-parse also exposes functionality for transforming trace data, as a polars DataFrame, from AEMO format to "Datetime" and "Values" format.
-The polar package also provides functionality for converting to and from pandas if required.
+The polars package also provides functionality for converting to and from pandas if required.

 ```python